janko33bd/bitcoinj/README.md

 ### Welcome to blackcoinj

-The blackcoinj is a bitcoinj fork a Java implementation of the BLackcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Blackcoin.
+The blackcoinj is a bitcoinj fork a Java implementation of the Blackcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Blackcoin.
 It comes with full documentation and some example apps showing how to use it.

 ### Technologies